jordanleven/force-refresh/README.md

 1. Under Tools, you can click "Refresh Site"
 2. After clicking the button, you'll receive confirmation that you've requested connected browsers to refresh.
+3. To refresh a single page or post, locate the "Force Refresh" section under any page.